MichaelDesantis/No-Nonsense-Github-Project/README.md

 omg! all lines in this readme starting with "omg!" will be removed before final deployment and are notes for the video production.
 This is a test line to test the new url.

+omg! slides to be included in their individual folders.

 #The no nonsense GitHub Project.
 ![alt tag](img/github_01.png)
 ##A 1 hour no nonsense video tutorial series covering the basic usage of the worlds most popular version control software!